NordGus/shrtnr/README.md

 - It helped me to separate business logic from the implementation of my adapters.
 Where I was able to simply connect the domain logic into the HTTP endpoints.

-- The implementation of a Event-Driven SoftWare Architecture gave me a way to synchronize the caches in the different subsystems.
+- The implementation of an Event-Driven SoftWare Architecture gave me a way to synchronize the caches in the different subsystems.

 - HTMX let me build a reactive Web UI the way I wanted without using an JSON API and another frontend library like React.